jayhenley44/Software-Carpentry-Final-Project-R-J/README.md

 - Add more projects to the portfolio page.
 - Allow users to leave comments on blog posts.
+- Repeat similar database steps for blog post to handle contact form submissions and direct them to my email
 - Add social media links to the site.
 - Improve the design and layout of the site.